How to Get Clients as a Financial Advisor Without Relying on Referrals

 The Problem With Referral-Only Growth

+Before getting into how to get clients as a financial advisor outside of referrals, it’s worth naming what referral dependency actually costs you.
 There is nothing wrong with a great referral.
 The problem is that referrals are a byproduct of doing good work — not a system you can dial up or down when you need to grow.
 If you want three more clients this quarter, you cannot make referrals appear on demand.
 You can only wait, hope, and hustle harder.

 Here is what the referral-only model actually looks like in practice: